The World's Largest Cave Formations

 Longest column 61.5 meters Tham Sao Hin, Thailand

-Tallest stalagmite 67.2 meters Cueva San Martin Infierno, Cuba
+Tallest unitary stalagmite 67.2 meters Cueva San Martin Infierno, Cuba

-Longest soda straw 9.03 meters Unnamed cave, Mexico
+Longest soda straw grouping 9.03 meters plus several over 8 meters Unnamed cave, Mexico

 Tallest gour (rimstone dam) 22 meters Actun Kotob, Belize